Fractional CTO cost in 2026: real pricing

 Direct answer

-Fractional CTO cost in 2026: real pricing from £2k to £20k per month depending on scope.
-What drives the difference, and what you get at each tier.
+Fractional CTO cost in 2026: real pricing from £2k to £20k per month.
+What drives the difference, what you get at each tier, and how it beats a full-time hire.

 The full market range in 2026